CosmicFinisher/CosmicLexicon.Foundation/docs/test_plan/master_acceptance_test_plan.md

-# Master Acceptance Test Plan: OpenEchoSystem.Core Utilities and Extensions
+# Master Acceptance Test Plan: ConsmicLexicon.Foundation Utilities and Extensions

 ## 1. Introduction

-This document outlines the master acceptance test plan for the OpenEchoSystem.Core Utilities and Extensions project.
+This document outlines the master acceptance test plan for the ConsmicLexicon.Foundation Utilities and Extensions project.
 The purpose of this plan is to define the strategy, key scenarios, and overall approach for verifying the successful completion of the project, ensuring that the library provides a stable, reliable, and well-documented foundation for other projects.
 This plan is based on the findings and recommendations from the following research reports:

-*   Executive Summary: OpenEchoSystem.Core Utilities and Extensions Research (Part 1)
+*   Executive Summary: ConsmicLexicon.Foundation Utilities and Extensions Research (Part 1)
-*   High-Level Test Strategy Report: OpenEchoSystem.Core Utilities and Extensions
+*   High-Level Test Strategy Report: ConsmicLexicon.Foundation Utilities and Extensions

 ## 2. Test Strategy